axibase/atsd-use-cases/chart-of-the-day/presidential-economic-metrics/README.md

 [![](./images/button-new.png)](https://trends.axibase.com/93acd671)

 The table above tracks the change in the selected economic indicator from the index start date to the most recent data point, which is typically **Q2 2018**.
-Thus, the CPI has grown by 436 points from the start of the Presidency of Gerald Ford, to the present day.
+Thus, the CPI has grown by 436 points from the start of the presidency of Gerald Ford, to the present day.

 ## Creating the Portal